Skip to main content Scroll Top

 BIT inspections play an important role in keeping commercial carriers compliant with California motor carrier regulations.
 When records are incomplete or vehicles are not properly maintained, an inspection can quickly interrupt operations and expose your business to unnecessary risk.

 We help carriers prepare for required inspections by focusing on the areas inspectors review most closely.
-Our process is designed to reduce stress, limit repeat visits, and give you confidence that your fleet, drivers, and documentation are in order before an inspector arrives.
+Our process is designed to reduce repeat visits and give you confidence that your fleet, drivers, and documentation are in order before an inspector arrives.

 What BIT Inspections Are and Why They Matter